wlodawskymichael/NodeJS-Test/README.md

 ## Github

+[Here](GitHub_Tutorial.md) is the tutorial for downloading Git and using the Command Line Interface for your source control (aka versioning your app).

 # Workflow #

 ## Developing Locally
 Developing locally is the best way to debug your programs.
 To do this, make sure you are in the same directory as your respository -- which if you followed directions should be the default directory that your terminal/command prompt opens up to.
 These steps are used to develop locally and deploy to Github pages.
 1. Before you start working always run:

 **Mac/Linux**
 ```shell
 sudo npm install
 ```
 **Windows**

 Right click the command prompt application and press "Run as Administrator".
 Then, in the command line type:
 ```shell
 npm install